 Process: Fully washed and sun dried

-Sweet acidity, very balanced, notes of lemon and tea on finish.
+Sweet acidity, very balanced, notes of nectarine and mandarin on finish.

 Double Shot Flat White

 Lots of chocolate and complexity make this a great single origin espresso drink.
 Don’t kill it with too much milk and you will be rewarded with a lingering chocolate aftertaste.